Let’s see if I can read your mind. You’ve just landed here, so you have probably:

 3. Been tasked with researching the best tool for capacity management and planning

 Did I get at least some of it right? 😉

-Whatever brought you here and wherever you are in your capacity planning journey, we’re going to help with a list of seven options for you to choose from.
+Whatever brought you here and whatever your capacity planning strategy, we’re going to help with a list of seven options for you to choose from.
 And to make sure you’re in the right place (and don’t need resource management software instead), we’ll start with a super quick definition before moving right on to the actual list.

 What is capacity planning software (and is it for you)?